hansalemaos/screenpainter/README.md

 You can download the compiled exe file: https://github.com/hansalemaos/screenpainter/blob/main/screenpaint.exe

-This app has no GUI, it works with shortcuts, which can be configured in an ini file:
+This app has no GUI, it works with shortcuts which can be configured in an ini file:

 ```
 [cfg]